loops-wg/gen-info/draft-welzl-loops-gen-info.md

 ## Discussion

 Class 2 attackers can see e.g. sequence numbers and can inject, but not modify traffic.
-Attacks might include injecting NACKs, initial PSN flags, ...
+Attacks might include injecting false ACKs, initial PSN flags, ...
 (TBD)

-Class 3 (“blind”) attackers might still be able to fake initial PSN bits + NACKs, but will have a harder time otherwise as it would need to guess the PSN range in which it can wreak havoc.
+Class 3 (“blind”) attackers might still be able to fake initial PSN bits + false ACKs, but will have a harder time otherwise as it would need to guess the PSN range in which it can wreak havoc.
 Even random guesses will sometimes hit, though, so the protocol needs to be robust to such injection attacks. ...
 (TBD)